29 September 2023

 But this isn’t a terminal diagnosis, as interior design enthusiasm at this level is not only in your DNA, but, if it’s channeled in the right way, is a massive ID career advantage.

-So, for your pleasure, here’s mustard ID’s guide to some of the better habits to hone and paths to follow during your quest for interior design infamy.
+So, for your pleasure, here’s mustard ID’s guide to cruising up the ID career ladder, with some of the better habits to hone and paths to follow during your quest for interior design infamy.

 The first rung on the career ladder is, of course, getting the right qualifications under your belt.
 This is a biggie, and is officially regulated, so have a good look at the ‘training’ section of the BIID’s interior design guide by clicking here.
 To cut a very long explanation short, any interior design course needs to be recognised and accredited by the UK government.
 All ID courses are rigorously inspected and have to reach the same high standard, so students understand the level and quality of work they’ll be expected to submit.